viniciusfrias/Faraday/README.md

 At this moment, access to the app is limited to Google OAuth, however it will be transitioned to Master Password architecture access in the future.

-The encryption at rest is being handled by MongoDB Atlas using the encrypt-then-MAC approach combined with either a deterministic or random initialization vector to encrypt field values.

 ##

 You can access the app going  <a href="https://faraday-password-manager.herokuapp.com/"> HERE </a>.